01 It’s good to learn

 So you don’t know where to start?
 No worries, Haynes has your back.
 We have guides for almost every car you can think of.
-So as long as your reading is up to par (and it must be, because you’re here) we have the ‘how to’ information you need to guide you through any repair.
+We have the ‘how to’ information you need to guide you through any repair.

-There’s literally nothing stopping you, unless you lose your reading glasses of course.
+There’s literally nothing stopping you.
 We take every car down to its component parts and then put it all back together again.
 Let us impart that knowledge upon you, it’s what we do!

-That’s a great position to be in, because it means you’ll have confidence in your car, and you’ll feel safer on the road as a result.
-This working on your own car malarkey has many benefits you know.
+That’s a great position to be in, because it means you’ll have confidence in your car and you’ll feel safer on the road as a result.

 Who doesn’t like tools?
 Buying new tools is much like buying new toys when you were a kid.
 All that gear, all that polished chrome.
 And as you buy more tools, all that potential to carry out any job that should be required increases exponentially.